-A pet shop is any permanent shop that sells dogs, cats, rabbits, guinea pigs, mice, reptiles, and caged birds.
-The shop may be a self-contained section of a larger business, such as a department store or permanent market, or a stand-alone premises.
+A pet shop is a permanent shop that sells dogs, cats, rabbits, guinea pigs, mice, reptiles, and caged birds.
+The shop can be a self-contained section of a larger business, such as a:

 Pet shops are required to register themselves with their local council as a Domestic Animal Business and comply with the mandatory Code of Practice for the Operation of Pet Shops.
 Pet shops are also required to provide purchasers with a health guarantee and care information for their new pet.

-If you are considering purchasing a pet from a pet shop, you should review the page Things you should know about buying an animal from a pet shop.
+If you are considering purchasing a pet from a pet shop, you should read buying an animal from a pet shop.

-The Victorian Government has introduced new record keeping requirements for pet shops in Victoria, as part of its crackdown on illegal puppy farming.
+In 2015, the Victorian Government introduced new record keeping requirements for pet shops in Victoria.
+This was part of its crackdown on illegal puppy farming.

-This will allow authorised officers from local Councils, the Department of Economic Development, Jobs, Transport and Resources and the RSPCA to review the information and identify illegal breeders for further investigation.
+This will allow authorised officers from local Councils, the department and the RSPCA to review the information and identify illegal breeders for further investigation.

 These requirements were introduced in response to community concern about pet shops selling animals bred in illegal and cruelly operated puppy farms.

-Attached below is a fact sheet explaining these requirements in more detail, along with an 'animal record' template document that may be of assistance to businesses.
+Attached below is a fact sheet explaining these requirements in more detail, along with an animal record template document that can assist businesses.